Here’s Why You Should Invest In A Shearling Jacket (The Coat With The Fur Collar)

 Try an Unexpected Color

+A classic shearling, like the one worn above by fashion blogger Isaac Hindin-Miller, will never go out of style.
 If you’re not into the western look, though, that’s OK.
 You can opt for shearling dyed in a dark hue like black, charcoal gray, or navy.

 What to Wear With Your Shearling Jacket

 The presence of a shearling jacket automatically elevates your entire outfit, Michel says.
 Just take a look at UFC fighter and Men’s Health cover guy Conor McGregor, above.
 “What you pair under it can be a little bit more casual,” says Michel.
 We’d go for a high-quality T-shirt or a thin turtleneck against the high collar.
 Jewel tones—burgundy is a fail-proof option—look rich against shearling.
 That applies to layering pieces, pants, and even shoes.
 Just avoid pairing brown boots (or, worse, a brown hat) with a brown shearling jacket—unless, of course, you’re an actual cowboy.
 Don’t shy away from incorporating a shearling coat into dressier looks.
 A sharp pair of black monk straps would look outstanding with any shearling jacket.